angelromarco04/MyNotes/CS/OS/data/24_control.md

 	- Disrupt the `running` process.
 	- Assign another process to the `running` state.
 - The **dispatcher** is the OS module in charge of the process switching.
+- When a process leaves the CPU the dispatcher:
-	- Saves processes context (into its PCB)
+	- Saves the process context (into its PCB).
-	- Change processes state.
+	- Change the process state.
-	- Moves processes between the corresponding queues.
+	- Moves the process to the corresponding queue.
+- When a process enters the CPU the dispatcher:
+	- Restores the process context (from its PCB).
+	- Change the process state.
+	- Removes the process from the `ready` queue
+- Switching can be cost-intensive as it consumes CPU resources.
+	- Memory speed, number of registers,

 ---
 ## Process Shutdown